wikimedia/jsonschema-tools/README.md

 # it will not be included in results.
 ignoreSchemas: []

+# An object mapping schema $id regexes to a list of test case names to skip.
+# (Currently this only works with schema robustness test cases.)
+skipSchemaTestCases: {},

 # special case option to ease setting log level to
 # debug from CLI (where pino is not easily configurable).
 # Pino's log.level will be set to this by the readConfig function.